kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 * `imports` is gone, solving _Profile imports section_ problem.
 * `appendModifications` allows to append modifications.
 This solves _No aggregation_ problem.
 * Because list are appended, there is no way to override or exclude modifications.
-  This should be fine for this time being, since proxy templates are managed by the mesh operator.
+  This should be fine for the time being, since proxy templates are managed by the mesh operator.
   We could introduce `modifications` next to `appendModifications` or provide more general mechanism for excluding/overriding.
 * `modifications` section stays almost the same as with the old policy except `jsonPatches` field.
 * `jsonPatches` is the alternative way of patching config which we also use in `ContainerPatch`.